-VOTING INSTRUCTIONS:

-VOTE BY MAIL: Complete, sign, date and promptly return this proxy card in the postage-paid envelope provided.
+VOTING INSTRUCTIONS: VOTE BY MAIL: Complete, sign, date and promptly return this proxy card in the postage-paid envelope provided.
 THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR THE ELECTION OF EACH NOMINEE NAMED BELOW.

-PROPOSAL 1: To elect three Class I directors to hold office until our 2008 Annual Meeting of Stockholders.

-FOR the nominees listed below (except as marked to the contrary below).
+Propo SAL 1: To elect three Class I directors to hold office ur ntil our 2008 Annual Meeting of Stockholders. ne nominees listed below t as marked to the contrary ).
 WITHHOLD authority to vote for the nominees listed below.

-THE TOTAL PARTY A VEHICLE AND A VEHICLE A VEHI

 Nominees: Mary Ann Gray, Lester J. Kaplan, and Martien van Osch.

-To withhold authority to vote for any individual nominee(s), write the name of such nominee(s) below:
+To with hhold a uthority to vote for any individual ne ominee(s), write e the name of such nominee(s) below: